Night Cycling: 4 Tips to Ride Your Bike Safely in the Dark

 You can further up your visibility by wearing the right gear.
 It’s one thing to wear bright colors during the day, but that won’t cut it if you’re riding at night.

-This way you avoid getting into an accident because there are no bike lanes or proper lighting on the route you took.
+This way you avoid getting into trouble because there are no bike lanes or proper lighting on the route you took, or because you got lost.